These Gluten-Free Brown Butter Snickerdoodles are a must-make for your holiday cookie platter! Simple to make, egg-free, and the dough is edible!

 - Swirl the pan while the butter is cooking so it cooks evenly.

-- The butter will begin to foam as it melts and the color will change to a nutty-brown.
+- The butter will begin to foam as it melts and the color will change to a light brown.
 Once you smell the nutty aroma, take the pan off the heat and pour the browned butter into a glass bowl.
+Set aside.

-- In a medium bowl, combine dry ingredients; oat flour, almond flour, 2 teaspoons cinnamon, baking soda, sugar, and salt.
-Mix to combine and set aside.
+- In a medium bowl, combine the dry ingredients; oat flour, almond flour, 2 teaspoons cinnamon, baking soda, raw sugar, and salt.
+Mix until combined and set aside.

-- Combine the wet ingredients (minus the butter): Milk, vinegar, and vanilla extract.
+- In a small bowl, combine the wet ingredients (minus the butter); milk, vinegar, and vanilla extract.

-- Add 1-2 tablespoons of brown butter to the batter and gently mix again.
+- Add the brown butter to the batter and gently mix again until well incorporated.

 Notes

-- Vegan option.
-You can’t really brown vegan butter, but you can substitute the butter with melted vegan butter and ¼ teaspoon almond extract for a nutty, buttery flavor.
+Ingredient Tips – Each oat flour brand processes its flour differently, which can lead to varying weights per cup.
+For best results, weigh your oat flour.
+Vegan option – Vegan butter can’t be browned.
+However, you can substitute the butter with melted vegan butter and ¼ teaspoon almond extract for a nutty, buttery flavor.

 - Prep Time: 45 minutes